-Figure 13: The One-Time Item window
+Figure 12: The One-Time Item window

 - 2 Complete the fields in the window.
-At a minimum, you need to complete the Phase, Description, and Takeoff unit fields to set up a one-time item. - 3 (Optional) Click [Go to Detail] to enter more information about the item. - 4 When you finish setting up the item, click [OK] in the One-time Item window.
+At a minimum, you need to complete the Phase, Description, and Takeoff unit fields to set up a one-time item. - 3 (Optional) Click [Go to Detail] to enter more information about the item. - 4 When you finish setting up the item, click [OK] in theOne-time Item window.
 The item appears on the spreadsheet or in the takeoff grid if you are taking off a one-time item from the Item Takeoff window.
 Hyphens in the Item column (----) identify a one-time item in the spreadsheet.
 If you did not select [Go to Detail] in step 3, you can enter details directly to the item in the spreadsheet.

-NOTE: Depending on your role (assigned in Estimating Security), you may be able to add one-time items to your database by selecting [Save One-Time Items] from the Update Database group of the Database tab (or, in classic view, select Pricing menu > Update Database > Save One-time Items to Database).
+NOTE: Depending on your role (assigned in Estimating Security), you may be able to add one-time items to your database by selecting [Save One-Time Items] from the Update Database group of the Database tab.